 - Oxytocin – Reported outcomes thus far are mixed, but those with ASD are considered to be oxytocin-deficient (Kirsch ‘05; Dalton ‘05); one study found that oxytocin helped improve attitudes towards food and social relationships (reduced eating vigilance and reduced feelings of low self-worth) (Kim ’14, 15b; Ramono ’15; Szalavitz ‘14); this is currently an experimental intervention best administered as a nasal inhalant

 Ralph Carson, RD, PhD, is a nutritionist and exercise physiologist with over 40 years of experience.
-He is currently Vice President of Science and Innovation for Eating Recovery Centers (ERC) and the Binge Eating Treatment and Recovery Program (BETR) in Chicago and other locations.
-BETR focuses on loss of control and binge eating.
+He is currently Vice President of Science and Innovation for Eating Recovery Centers (ERC).
 Dr. Carson is an active member on the board of the International Association of Eating Disorder Professionals (iaedp) and author of The Brain Fix: What’s the Matter with Your Gray Matter.

 April is National Autism Awareness Month, reminding us to be aware of the unique challenges faced by those with autism.